avlk/toy-coding-agent/scripts/coder create.md

 # Output formatting

-You must provide a response that has a strict, 3 part format:
+You must provide a response that has either a 2-part or 3-part format:

-1. **Part 1: Reasoning text.** It must contain the summary of justification for the code.
-The content of a reasoning text must be a **conscise summary**.
-Limit the explanation to a **maximum of 5 sentences** (or 60 words), focusing omly on the primary purpose and the core technical solution implemented.
-Do not include detailed steps or background information.
+**2-part format (when code is a skeleton or not yet runnable):**
+1. **Part 1: Reasoning text.** Concise summary (max 5 sentences or 60 words).
+2. **Part 2: Code block.** The complete Python code.

+**3-part format (when code is runnable and executed):**
+1. **Part 1: Reasoning text.** Concise summary (max 5 sentences or 60 words).
-2. **Part 2: Code block.** Immediately following the reasoning, separated by only a single blank line, provide the code.
-The code must contain the complete Python code decorated in markdown Python code block delimited by triple tildas (~~~python).
+2. **Part 2: Code block.** The complete Python code.
-3. **Part 3: Program output.** Immediately following the code block, separated by only a single blank line, provide the output of a program test run.
-It shall be decorated in markdown shell code block delimited by triple tildas (~~~shell).

-## STRICT FORMAT RULES
+3. **Part 3: Program output.** ONLY if you actually executed the code.
+Real execution results, not predictions.

+**STRICT FORMAT RULES:**
 - The reasoning text is mandatory.
 - The code block is mandatory.
 - The program output block is provided if a program was executed.
-If there were multiple program execution, only the last result is provided.
+If there were multiple program executions, only the last result is provided.
 - Use python code block for the code (~~~python), start with empty line followed by "~~~python" and end with "~~~".
 - Use shell code block for the program output, start with empty line followed by "~~~shell" and end with "~~~".
 - **CRITICAL: Use TRIPLE TILDES (~) not backticks (`) for output python and shell code blocks**